leandrofroes/firstview/README.md

 # fIRstview

-fIRstview is a Debian based Incident Response automation script that collects several artefacts on your system in order to help you in your Forensic Analysis.
-Also, it's important to know that there's no dependencies to run it and the report is generated automatically.
+fIRstview is a Live Response/Incident Response automation tool that collects several information from a Linux based system.
+Since it's written in Shell the script has no dependencies and the report is generated automatically.

 ## **Features**